Sensitivity of quantum information to environment perturbations measured with a non-local out-of-time-order correlation function: Mapping the system-environment correlations

-The sample studied is a polycrystalline solid at room temperature composed of an ensemble of triphenylphosphine molecules, as shown in Fig.~\ref{dipolarstructure}a (see Sec.~\ref{sample} in Methods).
+The sample studied is a polycrystalline solid at room temperature composed of an ensemble of Triphenylphosphine molecules, as shown in Fig.~\ref{dipolarstructure}~(a) (see also Appendix~\ref{sample}).
 Each molecule has a central \textsuperscript{31}P nuclear spin coupled to fifteen \textsuperscript{1}H environment spins via the heteronuclear dipolar interaction

-where `cs' stands for central spin, $N=15$ is the number of environment spins and $\sigma_{\text{ X,Y, Z}}^j$ represent Pauli matrices for the $ j^{\text{th}} $ spin.
+where `cs' stands for central spin, $N=15$ is the number of environment spins, and $\sigma_{\text{ X,Y, Z}}^j$ represent Pauli matrices for the $ j^{\text{th}} $ spin.
 The dipolar Hamiltonian is a second rank spherical tensor, where the coupling constant $\omega_j \propto (3 \cos^2 \theta_j -1)/r_j^3 $ has radial and angular dependence on the vector $ \vec{r}_j $ connecting the central spin to the $j^{\text{th}}$ spin in the environment. $\theta_j$ is the angle between $\vec{r}_j$ and the static field of the NMR magnet, which is along $ z $.
+These coupling constants for our sample are typically lower than 8 kHz (see Appendix~\ref{sample}).
 An environment spin located on the cone defined by the magic angle $ \theta_{\text{ M}} $, with $3 \cos^2 \theta_{\text{ M}}-1=0 $, does not interact with the central spin.
-The orientation of the sample molecule illustrated in Fig.~\ref{dipolarstructure}a is such that two of the environment spins lie on the magic-angle cone and consequently, do not interact with the central spin.
-They belong to the ``non-connected'' group, while environment spins coupled to the central spin are part of the ``connected" group, as sketched in Fig.~\ref{dipolarstructure}b.
-The size of the connected group grows in time (see Sec.~\ref{clustersizegrowth} in Methods).
+The orientation of the sample molecule illustrated in Fig.~\ref{dipolarstructure}~(a) is such that two of the environment spins lie on the magic-angle cone and consequently, do not interact with the central spin.
+They belong to the ``non-connected'' group, while environment spins coupled to the central spin are part of the ``connected" group, as sketched in Fig.~\ref{dipolarstructure}~(b).
+The size of the connected group grows in time (see Appendix~\ref{clustersizegrowth}).

-The central spin is initially in the state $\rho^{\text{cs}} (0)=[\mathds{1}+\epsilon\sigma_{\text{ X}}]/2 $, where $ \epsilon $ is the strength of the nuclear spin polarization which is of the order of $ 10^{-6} $ at room temperature.
+The central spin is initially in the state $\rho^{\text{cs}} (0)=[\mathds{1}+\epsilon\sigma_{\text{ X}}]/2 $, where $ \epsilon $ is the strength of the nuclear spin polarization which is of the order of $ 10^{-5} $ at room temperature.
 In what follows, we drop the identity operator to simplify the notation, since it does not lead to any observable signal.
 The $ N $ spins in the environment are initially in the maximally mixed state $\rho^{\text{E}} (0)=(\mathds{1}/2)^{\totimes N} $, with no correlations.
-Thus, the initial state of the composite system is uncorrelated, $\rho(0) = \rho^{\text{cs}}(0)\totimes\rho^{\text{E}}(0). $
+Thus, the initial state of the composite system is uncorrelated, $ \rho(0)=\rho^{\text{cs}} (0)\totimes(\mathds{1}/2)^{\totimes N} $.